henry32144/Health-Tracker/README(en).md

 After download, click index.html to start.

+There are Save button and show Chart button.
+If you want to save data to database, must click the save button.

+Chart button will show 7 days data from the choosed date to 7 days before.

 ## Attention

 * My account is free account in Nutritionix, so it can only search 500 times in one day, and the search function of this app is